-- Make sure the microphone is securely connected to the microphone jack. - Check the software controls for recording sound: click Start, All Programs, Accessories, Multimedia (or Entertainment), Sound Recorder. - Double-click the speaker symbol in the taskbar.
-Then click Options, Properties, and make sure the microphone is enabled in the recording controls. - Test the audio with the e-DiagTools diagnostics-see "Using the e-DiagTools Diagnostic Tests" on page 29.
+- Check the software controls for recording sound: click Start, All Programs, Accessories, Entertainment, Sound Recorder. - In Volume Control, click Options, Properties, and make sure the microphone is enabled in the recording controls. - Test the audio with the e-DiagTools diagnostics- see "Using the e-DiagTools Diagnostic Tests" on page 31.